Last Updated on June 7, 2023 by Christine Kaaloa

 Commuter ferries transport people but they also allow the Thai to bring their bikes over.
 One example is taking the ferry at Wat Khlong Toey Nok to Bang Krachao (บางกระเจ้า) aka the Green Lung of Bangkok, an underdeveloped place where you can visit a simple floating market and take a bike ride over elevated pathways of Phra Pradaeng.

-Want more detail information on Bangkok travel survival tips and getting around?
+Want more detail information on Bangkok travel survival tips and getting around Thailand?

 Buy my Bangkok Travel Secrets eguide.